crisprVerse/Tutorials/Design_PairedGuides/README.md

 library(BSgenome.Hsapiens.UCSC.hg38)
 ```

-We will be designing gRNAs for the SpCas9 nuclease.
-We load the `SpCas9`
+We will be designing gRNAs for the SpCas9 nuclease, which can be loaded
-nuclease object from the `crisprBase` package (see the `crisprBase`
+from We load the `crisprBase` package (see the `crisprBase`
 [vignette](https://github.com/crisprVerse/crisprBase) for instructions
 on how to create or load alternative nucleases):